nanoview/ravintola/README.md

 There are several ways of editing your application.
 Follow these steps:
+You will have to have your own supabase account.
+You have to create your own tables as required.
 ```sh
 # Step 1: Clone the repository using the project's Git URL.
 git clone https://github.com/nanoview/ravintola.git